Adrenal PCOS

 To evaluate for adrenal PCOS, we first remember the three diagnostic criteria for PCOS.
 Women must meet at least two of the following criteria for a definitive PCOS diagnosis:

 Once PCOS is suspected, we dive deeper into finding the root cause by ordering labs to evaluate insulin resistance (fasting glucose, fasting insulin, hemoglobin a1c) and androgens (total testosterone and DHEA-S).
 For ideal ranges of these labs, refer to our article on PCOS and insulin resistance.
 If your labs for insulin resistance and testosterone appear within normal limits, look at your DHEA-S levels.
 Oftentimes, women with adrenal PCOS only present with high DHEA-S levels.
-We order these labs on all of our Get to the Root members, and may order additional saliva cortisol testing if appropriate.
+We order these labs on many of our members, and may order additional saliva cortisol testing if appropriate.

 How to treat adrenal PCOS